Scotland World Cup Odds & Betting

 Scotland World Cup odds will attract enormous support from a nation returning to the World Cup for the first time since 1998, with Steve Clarke's side qualifying through UEFA Group C after a campaign that reignited football fever north of the border.

 The Scots join Brazil, Morocco and Haiti in Group C. While Scotland face a tough task against Brazil and Morocco, the occasion is everything for a nation that has waited 28 years for this moment, and Clarke will have a squad motivated beyond measure to leave a mark on the tournament.
+Find the latest World Cup 2026 free bets to back Scotland ahead of the tournament.

 This page will be updated with Scotland's tournament performance after their first match.
 Check back for latest odds analysis, form coverage and next match previews.